-Inspect your home's septic tank; call your most reliable professionals from Home Mechanics, who will look at the sludge and scum layers while also inspecting for leaks.
+Inspect your home's septic tank; call your most reliable professionals from Home Mechanics in Boston, who will look at the sludge and scum layers while also inspecting for leaks.
 The records from the inspection may be needed for reference in the future, and the experts can tell you if cleaning is necessary right now.
 However, keeping track of the sludge and scum layers inside your septic tank yourself is always recommended.

 Use water efficiently

 Another significant element that affects maintaining the septic tank is using water efficiently throughout your home.
 On average, humans use about 70 gallons of water every day.
 The water we use within the household will travel through the pipes and then reach the septic tank.
 And then your septic tank will run more efficiently by appropriately conserving water, ultimately reducing the possibility of a septic tank malfunction.
 The leaks around the house can actually waste too much water.
 And to add to that, a leaking toilet alone is responsible for wasting up to 200 gallons of water every day.